Low-density limit of dynamical correlations in the Lieb-Liniger model: Introduction

 The objective of this paper is to derive the full dynamical correlations for all space and time and all interaction strength $c$, in the limit where the particle density ${\cal D}$ of the averaging state becomes small.
-This low-density limit is defined in terms of a partial fraction decomposition of the form factor, initially introduced in \cite{GFE20} in a model that can be reformulated into free fermions.
+This low-density limit is defined in terms of a partial fraction decomposition of the form factor, initially introduced in \cite{GFE20} in the TFIM that can be reformulated in terms of free fermions.
 This decomposition naturally organizes the spectral sum as an expansion in the particle density ${\cal D}$ of the averaging state, and the low-density limit is defined as the leading term of this expansion.
+How small ${\cal D}$ has to be for this low-density limit to be accurate can only be determined by computing the next terms of the expansion.

 This result provides another limiting case where the initial problem becomes solvable, namely the computation of dynamical correlations for all space and time and arbitrary $c$ within finite-entropy macrostates.
 Moreover the framework also enables to compute the subleading corrections in the particle density, as was explicitly shown in \cite{GFE20} for the Transverse Field Ising Model.
 The computation of these subleading corrections in the interacting case however comes with higher technical difficulties and should be the object of further work.
 Finally, this low-density limit calculation sheds light on the structure of the spectral sum and the nature of the states contributing in the thermodynamic limit.